What are Variable Costs?

 Variable vs Fixed Costs in Decision-Making

 Costs incurred by businesses consist of fixed and variable costs.
 As mentioned above, variable expenses do not remain constant when production levels change.
-On the other hand, fixed costs are costs that remain constant regardless of production levels.
+On the other hand, fixed costs are costs that remain constant regardless of production levels (such as office rent).
 Understanding which costs are variable and which costs are fixed are important to business decision-making.

 For example, Amy is quite concerned about her bakery as the revenue generated from sales are below the total costs of running the bakery.
-Amy asks for your suggestion on whether she should close down the business or not.
-Additionally, Amy already paid for one year of rent, electricity, and employee salaries.
-Therefore, if the business were to shut down, Amy would still incur these costs until year end.
-In January, the business reported revenues of $3,000 but incurred total costs of $4,000 for a net loss of $1,000.
-Amy estimates that February would experience revenues similar to that of January.
+Amy asks for your opinion on whether she should close down the business or not.
+Additionally, Amy has already committed to paying for one year of rent, electricity, and employee salaries.
+Therefore, even if the business were to shut down, Amy would still incur these costs until the year-end.
+In January, the business reported revenues of $3,000 but incurred total costs of $4,000, for a net loss of $1,000.
+Amy estimates that February should experience revenues similar to that of January.
 Amy’s list of costs for the bakery is as follows: